 - 10’ Sawyer composite shaft with dyna-lite blade or wood blade

-A beaver board is a wooden board also called a rear deck board, which is rigged, slightly off of the floor at the stern of the boat attaching to the d-rings and frame.
+A beaver board is a wooden board (also called a rear deck board), which is attached to the d-rings & frame and rigged slightly off of the floor at the stern of the boat.
 Essentially this board allows for more gear to be rigged on the boat without adding weight to the floor.

 A trailer frame is an additional frame that attaches to the main frame and is rigged behind your cooler.
 The trailer frame offers a drop hatch that allows more gear to be rigged below the deck.
 It can also carry an additional cooler instead of the drop bag if necessary.